Brayan Vera

-Brayan Emanuel Vera Ramírez (born 15 January 1999) is a Colombian footballer who plays as a defender for Real Salt Lake.
+Brayan Emanuel Vera Ramírez (born 15 January 1999) is a Colombian professional footballer who plays as a defender for Major League Soccer club Real Salt Lake.

 Career

-He grew up in the Itagui Leones.
+Vera as a Leones youth product.

-On 13 June 2019 he left the club by moving to Italian side Lecce.
-He finished his first Serie A season with 8 appearances, 1 of them as a starter.
+On 13 June 2019, he left the club by moving to Italian side Lecce.
+He finished his first Serie A season with eight appearances, one of them as a starter.

-On 5 October 2020 he joined Serie B club Cosenza on loan.
+On 5 October 2020, he joined Serie B club Cosenza on loan.

 On 4 March 2022, Vera moved on loan to América de Cali until the end of 2022.
 On 19 December 2022, América de Cali announced that the transfer will be made permanent for the 2023 season.

 On 13 February 2023, Vera signed with Major League Soccer side Real Salt Lake on a three-year deal.

 Personal life

-On 26 August 2020 he tested positive for COVID-19.
+On 26 August 2020, Vera tested positive for COVID-19.